AidanRosen/HexPass-Portfolio-Vector/src/README.md

 1. Apologies for grainy quality.
 Upon pressing play, a blue menu window will open --> click VectorCalculator in the top right --> type in the two adjacent squares beneath the label --> press the large blue square to the lower right --> check the new window behind the current one (frames display behind current frames) --> see the vector created

+# How to run AJGraphingCalculator:

+First open the graphing calculator from the main menu.
+You will see an empty text box, and two buttons.
+If you are trying to do a normal calculation, click "normal" then input your calculation and click caclulate

+If you are putting in a function, here are the rules for the calculator to avoid errors:

+1. try to use basic functions, the calculator can handle most simple operations, but not parethesis or other functions such as square root, or trig functions.

+2. Only use x as your variable, the calculator isn't set up to use both x and y, or other variables.

+3.After imputting your function, click calculate and a screen with a graph will appear.
+Please wait here, the graph can take a small amount of time(around a minute at most) to generate.

 # Features
 | Project portion | neat features |
 | ---------------  | :------------:|
 |Vector Calculator| When resizing the window of the drawn vector, [the colors change randomly](https://github.com/AidanRosen/HexPass-Portfolio-Vector-IDEA/blob/1aee9d1e48f390d460f701281b9224f5653af82e/src/vector_calc/VectorDraw.java#L43).
 Do this by grabbing the side of the JFrame window and resizing.
 Also, [the JFrame adjusts automatically to any size of the vector dynamically](https://github.com/AidanRosen/HexPass-Portfolio-Vector-IDEA/blob/1aee9d1e48f390d460f701281b9224f5653af82e/src/vector_calc/VectorCanvas.java#L22).
 Vectors, an extension of stack, [are used to render objects](https://github.com/AidanRosen/HexPass-Portfolio-Vector-IDEA/blob/01896045b03db84a90dd989e097d44927798d3ed/src/vector_calc/VectorCanvas.java#L12)

+| AJGraphing Calculator | The graph draws itself by using recursion in paint

 # Video